Si-ja/SentimentApp/README.md

 ## TODO:
 A small list of possible things that could be addressed in the future and/or still left to be done - seperated into FEATURE or BUG criteria:
+- [ ] The app can be compiled and even deployed to an Android device.
+However, as soon as the analyze function is utilized - the app crashes.
+No clear reasons to this bug are present.
+This postpoints the whole process.
 - [ ] "Pretify" the GUI with a more plesant to look at GUI (FEATURE)
 - [ ] Fix the issue with the Text on the main page not centering (BUG)